 All research students have access to:

 Before submitting an application you need to identify a research project that interests you.
-We would encourage you to email your CV to the potential supervisior to have an informal discussion about your suitability for the project.
+We would encourage you to email a 2-page academic CV along with a brief supporting statement explaining why you are interested in the project, to the appropriate academic member of staff for discussion.
 The potential supervisor will decide whether or not you should submit an application through our University online system.

-Your potential supervisior will assess your application and all the relevant documents, including two academic references.
-If your application is strong enough, you will be invited for interview.
-For UK applicants this will normally be in person.
-For international applicants, unless they are visiting the UK, interviews will normally be conducted by skype.
-As part of the interview process, you will be expected to make a 10 minute presentation on a recent piece of research conducted by you.
+After you have applied, your potential supervisor will assess your application and all the relevant documents, including two academic references.
+If your application is strong enough, you will be invited for an interview either in person or by video.
+As part of the interview process, you will usually be expected to make a 10-minute presentation on a recent piece of research conducted by you.
 The interview panel will consist of your potential supervisor and an independent academic.
 After the interview, your potential supervisor will inform you whether or not your application will be forwarded to our Biology Research Admissions Committee (RAC) for official approval.
 RAC will check whether you have appropriate qualifications and background to undertake research study in our Department, and that satisfactory arrangements are in place for supervision.
-Applicants offered places must fulfill all conditions (degree result, language and financial where appropriate) for the uptake of their place by the time the course starts.
+Applicants offered places must fulfill all entry requirements for the uptake of their place by the time the course starts.

 If you have any questions please feel free to contact the Biology Postgraduate Admissions team.